-SAIT is diverse and culturally rich welcoming Indigenous learners from across the globe.
+SAIT welcomes First Nations, Inuit and Métis learners from across the country.
 We offer:

 - A place to gather and connect with peers